 Program of Study

-During this year, they attend a weekly colloquium of Michigan International and Comparative Law Research Scholars and fellow Michigan Law SJD students, present their works-in-progress at the colloquium, and work diligently on their dissertations.
+During their time in residence, they attend a weekly colloquium of Michigan Law Research Scholars and fellow Michigan Law SJD students, present their works-in-progress at the colloquium, and work diligently on their dissertations.
 They may also sit in on Michigan Law classes, attend panels and workshops, and otherwise take part in the vibrant life of the Law School.

-At the end of the first year, students are expected to pass to candidacy.
-Once SJD students become SJD candidates, they have five more years to complete the degree.
-SJD candidates may continue their work in residence in Ann Arbor or they may go elsewhere in the world, at their discretion.
+At the end of the first year, students are expected to pass to formal candidacy with the support of their SJD committee.
+Once they become SJD candidates, they have up to five years to complete the degree.
+SJD candidates may continue their work in residence in Ann Arbor, or they may go elsewhere in the world, at their discretion.

 The Michigan Law SJD is conferred after candidates pass an oral exam and their dissertation committee certifies the written work is of publishable quality.
-A dissertation is deemed to be of publishable quality if it demonstrates independent research in law, is an original and substantial contribution to scholarship in the field, and is a full-length, book-style monograph or its equivalent in articles.
+A dissertation is typically deemed to be of publishable quality if it demonstrates substantial independent research in law, is an original and significant contribution to scholarship in the field, and is a full-length, book-style monograph or its equivalent in academic articles.

 The Dissertation Committee